chaseruskin/legoHDL/README.md

 > __Note:__ The `-lnk` flag will prevent legoHDL from trying to copy the file into the built-in scripts folder.
 Since it is already in the scripts folder, it is wise to just link it.
 It would also be wise to use `-lnk` when you would like your script to live elsewhere, allowing you to continue to improve it from its original location.

+You can also go ahead and add the TCL build script into the built-in scripts folder and name it something like:

+`legohdl config vivado="c:/xilinx/vivado/2019.2/bin/vivado.bat -mode batch -source c:/users/chase/.legohdl/scripts/viv.tcl -nolog -nojou" -script -lnk`

-To run this newly configured script for our halfadder block run this command:
+To run the newly configured master script for our halfadder block run this command at the base of the block's directory:

 ```legohdl build @master```